PaulineKlein/BookMemo/README.md

 - Import data from a csv file
 - Add a favorite books List inside a widget
 - Display Information from Wikipedia API
 - Report information into Firebase

+=> For this purpose you will need to add your google-services.json file into this project /app directory